Zhanglab-IOZ/LILAP/snakemake/README.md

 The workflow is divided into several key stages:

-1. **Genome Assembly** - Utilizes tools like hifiasm for assembling genome sequences from PacBio Hi-Fi sequencing data (example in the data: C01.ccs.fasta).
+1. **Genome Assembly** - Utilizes tools like hifiasm for assembling genome sequences from PacBio HiFi sequencing data (example in the data: C01.ccs.fasta).
 2. **Sequencing Evaluation** - Some in-house python and perl scripts to access the ccs reads length distribution, relative sequencing depth, ccs reads QV, etc.
 3. **Genome Evaluation** - Employs various metrics and tools (quast for reference-based assembly evaluation, BUSCO for single copy orthologs completeness and merqury for reference-free QV evaluation) to assess the quality of the assembled genomes.
 4. **Automatic Polishing** - A state-of-the-art automated polishing tool form Mc Cartney, A.M.
-2022 et al. were used in the snakemake, which aim to correct the assembly errors and improve the QV of the genome assembly.
+2022 et al. were used, aiming to correct the assembly errors and improve the QV of the genome assembly.
-5. **SV Detection** - Identifies structural variations from the assembled genomes against the reference genome (example prepared in the data/dm6.fa) using a widely used program named svmu (Chakraborty, M. 2018 et al.).
+5. **SV Detection** - Identifies structural variations from the assembled genomes against the reference genome (example prepared in the data/dm6.fa) employing a widely used program named svmu (Chakraborty, M. 2018 et al.).

 Each stage is encapsulated in a separate Snakemake rule file, ensuring modularity and ease of use.

+The demo data may take several hours to days on a 40-core server or PC.

 ## Dependencies
 We strongly encourage you to intall the dependencies via mamba instead of conda: